jambox-digital/dynaform/README.md

 [![NPM](https://img.shields.io/npm/v/dynaforms.svg)](https://www.npmjs.com/package/dynaforms) [![JavaScript Style Guide](https://img.shields.io/badge/code_style-standard-brightgreen.svg)](https://standardjs.com)

+## NOTE
+This software is still in its infant phase and it is not yet ready for usage, so it is not yet released

 ### Developers' note
 There are different inputs but sometimes they use completely the same set of attributes.
 To leave the code lean, I used one component for several input types (those who have similar attributes)